Smith College: Copyright Policy

 This is the basis for our copyright law today, which lives in Title 17 of the U.S. Code.

 In the United States, a work must be “fixed” in a tangible medium to breathe alive its copyright.
-While one can register a copyright to facilitate greater ability to seek damages for infringement, it is not necessary.
+While one can, and should, register a copyright in order to seek damages for infringement, it is not necessary.
 Copyright is born with a work’s tangible manifestation automatically.
 This can take the form of:

 Copyright does not protect facts, data, or ideas floating about in your head.
-Additionally, works of the U.S. federal government are generally not protected by copyright in the United States and are automatically in the public domain (17USC§ 105); however, there are numerous exceptions and refinements to this rule.
+Additionally, works of the U.S. federal government are generally not protected by copyright in the United States and are automatically in the public domain (17USC§ 105).
+There are numerous exceptions and refinements to government works, as well as sundry exceptions for, among other things: libraries, archives, research and fair uses.

 Copyright owners maintain the exclusive right to do the following:

-These rights are exclusive to the copyright holder; no one else has these rights for someone else's content, unless the copyright holder gives them the right.
+These rights are exclusive to the copyright holder unless and until the copyright holder gives up their right.
 Copyright lasts 70 years after the death of the copyright holder (all the many details and particularities about copyright term lengths can be found on Cornell University's Copyright Services: Copyright Term and the Public Domain LibGuide.

 Or go straight to the source and read Copyright Law of the United States (Title 17).